vic/expat/README.md

 # Expat - Elixir reusable, composable patterns <a href="https://travis-ci.org/vic/expat"><img src="https://travis-ci.org/vic/expat.svg"></a>

+Expat lets you split patterns (be it for maps, lists, tuples, etc) into reusable bits being able to combine them and use them across Elixir libraries.

 ## Extracting patterns into reusable bits

 Pattern matching on function heads is *the alchemist way* for dispatching to the